-The Legend of Blackbeard
+3. The Legend of Blackbeard

 At the helm of the Queen Ann’s Revenge, a refitted merchant ship, he led a fleet that grew with each conquest.
-In truth he likely did not harm his captives, excepting those he killed battle of course, and he treated his own crew fairly in most cases.
+In truth, he likely did not harm his captives, except those he killed in battle, of course, and he treated his own crew fairly in most cases.
 But his fearsome reputation made him well known in the new world.

 Blackbeard’s most infamous deed was probably his blockade of Charles Town (Charleston), South Carolina.
-For several days in May of 1718 Teach and his fleet of pirates overtook any ship that attempted to enter or leave the harbor.
-When he captured a group of wealthy English citizens he held them for ransom until the government agreed to furnish his crew with medical supplies.
+For several days in May of 1718, Teach and his fleet of pirates overtook any ship that attempted to enter or leave the harbor.
+When he captured a group of wealthy English citizens, he held them for ransom until the government agreed to furnish his crew with medical supplies.

-Whatever the true circumstances, the Revenge was lost and Teach went on his way in a small sloop with a much-reduced crew.
+Whatever the true circumstances, the Revenge was lost, and Teach went on his way in a small sloop with a much-reduced crew.
 The rest of the men he marooned on a nearby island.

 Blackbeard met up with fellow pirate Charles Vane, the man from whom Calico Jack Rackham would later wrestle command, and several other legendary pirate captains of the day.
 Alarmed by this allegiance, authorities in the Colonies sent pirate hunters to bring in Teach and his cohorts, but they would come up empty in their efforts.